 - Place flower petals in a glass jar and cover with vodka.
 Let the mixture sit for 24 hours.

-- Using a spoon, mash the petals to release the oils, then add the distilled water.
-Cover and let it sit for 7 days.
+- Using a spoon, mash the petals to release the oils.
+Cover and let sit for 7 more days.
 Every couple of days, check on your concoction, using a spoon to mash the petals even further.
+If the petals are no longer covered, add more vodka.